Incremental Data-Driven Policy Synthesis via Game Abstractions: Acknowledgments

 \paragraph{Abstract States and Transitions} We partition the continuous state space $\mathcal{X} \subseteq \mathbb{R}^n$ into $v$ disjoint regions $\{R_i\}_{i=1}^v$ such that $\mathcal{X} = \bigcup_{i=1}^v R_i$ and $ R_i \cap R_j = \emptyset$ for all $i \neq j$.
 Each region $R_i$ is represented by an \emph{abstract state} $s_i\in S := \{s_i\}_{i=1}^{v}$.
 We define a translation function s.t.\ for all $1 \leq i \leq v$: $\mathcal{T}(x) = s_i$ for all $x \in R_i$ and $\mathcal{T}^{-1}(s_i) = R_i$.
 We define $ T(s \mid x, u) = \mathbb{P}_w\big(f(x, u) + w \in \mathcal{T}^{-1}(s)\big) $ as the probability of reaching $s$ from $x$ under input $u$.

-\paragraph{Approximate Reachable Sets} We now derive over- and underapproximations of abstract reachable states from the learned bounds via Eq.~\ref{eq:bounds} (cf. Fig.~\ref{fig:overview} (A)-III). \begin{restatable}{thm}{ouapproximation} The set of abstract states
+\paragraph{Approximate Reachable Sets} We now derive under- and over-approximations of abstract reachable states from the learned bounds via Eq.~\ref{eq:bounds} (cf. Fig.~\ref{fig:overview} (A)-III). \begin{restatable}{thm}{ouapproximation} The following sets of abstract states,